Sharing & Permissions

 Requesting Access

-If you are a user or viewer with access to a collection with a locked asset, you must request access to the locked asset:
+If you are an editor, commenter, or viewer with access to a collection with a locked asset, you must request access to the locked asset:

 Locked asset card